It wouldn't be Labor Day in New York City without the West Indian Day Parade taking over Crown Heights.

 One of the most popular Labor Day events in the area, the parade brings culture and celebration to Eastern Parkway in Brooklyn.

-Also known as the New York Caribbean Carnival Parade, the seven-hour event features elaborate costumes from a number of Caribbean nations, including Trinidad & Tobago and Belize.
+Also known as the New York Caribbean Carnival Parade, the seven-hour event features elaborate costumes from a number of Caribbean nations.
 Paradegoers can also expect to hear celebratory steel drums being played by marchers.

-The parade is organized by the West Indian American Day Carnival Association (WIADCA), which puts on multiple cultural events throughout the year, from live music performances to workshops for kids.
+The parade is organized by the West Indian American Day Carnival Association (WIADCA), which puts on multiple cultural events throughout the year, from live music performances to workshops for children.

 According to the WIADCA, the first outdoor Carnival street celebrations took place in Harlem in the '40s, before it moved to Crown Heights in 1969, where the celebration has taken place ever since.

-Where: Crown Heights, Brooklyn.
-The parade begins at Schenectady Avenue, then travels along Eastern Parkway, ending at Grand Army Plaza.
+Where: The parade runs on Eastern Parkway, beginning at Schenectady Avenue and ending at Grand Army Plaza.